Allergic Reactions Common to the Pharmaceutical Industry

 Allergic Respiratory Reactions Resulting from Exposure to Active Pharmaceutical Ingredients

 The most common route of occupational exposure to active pharmaceutical ingredients is the respiratory system.
 Occupational exposure via the inhalation route may result in a variety of allergic reactions.
 Allergic reactions can include, but not limited to, sensitization reactions and bronchoconstriction reactions.
-Examples of active pharmaceutical ingredients that cause sensitization reactions due to occupational exposure include penicillin and cephalosporin antibiotics, and enzymes.
+Examples of active pharmaceutical ingredients that cause sensitization reactions due to occupational exposure include penicillin and cephalosporin antibiotics, and enzymes such as lactase.
 Examples of active pharmaceutical ingredients that can cause bronchoconstriction include the opiates (fentanyl, morphine, condeine).
 Opiates are known to have a histamine releasing effect and it is suspected to be the cause of their broncho-constrictive properties.

 If you would like more information on allergic reactions via the respiratory route, please contact Affygility Solutions.